jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 7-12
 H.S.

-This course is designed to introduce students to a variety of sports and athletics and includes a foundation of exercises and training that aids in strengthening the student°Øs physical condition.
+This course is designed to introduce students to a variety of sports and athletics and includes a foundation of exercises and training that aids in strengthening the student‚Äôs physical condition.
 The course will explore the areas of flexibility, strength building, healthy lifestyle choices, teamwork and coordination.
 This will be accomplished by targeted warm-ups, specified strength training, aerobic activities, and taking a fun approach to gaining an overall understanding of a variety of sports and athletics.
-The central goal is to propel the student on a path towards °Ælifelong learning°Ø in regard to conditioning the mind and body.
+The central goal is to propel the student on a path towards ‚Äòlifelong learning‚Äô in regard to conditioning the mind and body.

 DANCE FITNESS
 Prerequisite: None
 10 Credits | Grades 7-12
 H.S.

 Dance Fitness is, as the name suggests, a dance-based fitness class that incorporates many genres of dance into fun, easy-to-follow routines and also provides a much-needed stress release throughout the week.
-No prior dance experience is required; think of the game °∞Just Dance°± as an elective class!
+No prior dance experience is required; think of the game ‚ÄúJust Dance‚Äù as an elective class!
 Unlike technique-focused dance electives, Dance Fitness focuses on the fitness aspects of dance (mobility, strength, stamina, etc.) and is a non-performing dance class.
 Dance Fitness not only uses familiar music and dance moves, but introduces students to a variety of music genres and dance styles from around the world while also allowing students the freedom to interpret the routines in their own way.
 Students are challenged to create their own dance fitness routines and will learn to lead a group fitness class.
 In addition, students will produce music videos using choreography from class.

 HIP HOP DANCE I
 Prerequisite: None